-The tools for thins kind of research are your classic 'reporter' tools of notebook and pen, camera, dictaphone, and practical clothing.
-A smartphone can contain all of thee tools but it's still a manual kind of job.
+The tools for this kind of research are your classic 'reporter' tools of notebook and pen, camera, dictaphone, and practical clothing.
+A smartphone can contain all of thee tools but it's still a manual job to capture the events.

 This is going to completely vary depending on who and what you're looking to observe but budget a few weeks to run the whole thing.

 Sign up here to get a guide to my favourite (mostly free) tools for evidence-based designing.
 Plus a massive, advice-filled reading list.You'll also get my new articles & content emailed to you every couple of weeks.
 Your email is never shared.
 Unsubscribe at any time.